When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What If They Reach the Car Seat Limit Before 2 Years?

-When it comes to height, most car seats recommend at least one inch of room between the top of the child’s head and the top of the seat.
-This space ensures your child’s head is safe in a crash.
+Regarding height, the general rule of thumb is to ensure there is at least one inch of space between the top of your child’s head and the top of the car seat shell.
+This buffer zone ensures your child’s head stays protected within the shell during a crash.

 Aren’t Rear Car Accidents Just as Bad?

-Statistically, rear impacts account for around 25% of all accidents.
-When they do happen, they usually have less severe injuries compared to frontal or side crashes (4).
+Rear-end collisions account for roughly 25% of all accidents.
+While they are frequent, they typically result in less severe injuries than frontal or side-impact crashes (4).

 What If Your Child Doesn’t Like Rear-Facing?